neondatabase/website/content/release-notes/2023-07-25-storage-and-compute.md

 **Faster cold starts in all regions**

 Neon's _Auto-suspend_ feature scales a compute instance to zero after a period of inactivity.
-A characteristic of this feature is a "cold start", which occurs when an idle compute transitions back to an active state to process requests.
+A characteristic of this feature is a "cold start", which occurs when an idle compute is restarted to process requests.
 Recently, cold-start times have been improved through a variety of enhancements, outlined below:

 - **Compute pools**: Instead of starting computes from zero, requests for computes are now served from pools of pre-started compute instances.
 - **Compute configuration optimization**: Configuration changes at compute startup were eliminated where possible.